JRC1995/Wide-Residual-Network/README.md

 3) I implemented very light augmentations (only horizontal flips).
 Cropping with mirror padding may be worth a try.
 4) For preprocessing I only used global contrast normalization without ZCA whitening.
 I didn't use meanstd either.
 Different preprocessing steps may produce noticeably different results.
 5) No L2 regularization.
 There seems to be some overfitting.
 6) Certain hyperparameters may need to be further optimized.

+It may be wortthy to try this network out with [ELUs](https://arxiv.org/abs/1511.07289) (removing BN and ReLu).

 # File Descriptions: